 Using Deadlines to Our Advantage

 Under state law, you generally have two years to file a case for personal injury or wrongful death.
-However, we don't wait long to take action on your behalf.
+However, we don't wait long to take legal action on your behalf.
 Before the statute of limitations expires, we can work on gathering evidence, taking stock of your losses, and settling your case out of court.

 Contact an Alpharetta Truck Accidents Lawyer Today

 The Atlanta Personal Injury Law Group team, from our lawyers to our support staff, works to get the best possible outcome for every truck accident case.
-To get started, contact us at our Alpharetta office today for a free consultation: (470) 465-7825.
+We have gained recognition as one of the leading personal injury law firms in our region, and we are fully committed to helping you and your family through this difficult and uncertain time.

 Client Testimonial